rjruigrok/HackingScience/README.md

-Computer Aided Scientific Survey Prefabrication
+Computer-Aided Scientific Survey Prefabrication
 ==============
 Scientists are under continuous pressure to create new scientific articles.
-For this purpose, a semiautomated scientific article generator is created to make it trivial for any scientist to fake productivity.
+For this purpose, a semiautomated scientific article generator is created to make it easy to boost productivity.
+Any scientist should be able to write a genuine article in 24 hours using our tool.
 The idea is based on machine-generating a specific type of scientific paper, survey papers that include an overview of recent work in a single area.
 Related publications are collected by parsing the references of a paper.
 By recursively following citations and downloading them from the web, a large set of related publications are gathered.
 This collection is then used to create a new article, by including the abstracts of papers.
 Finally, this generation tool is enhanced with the capability of citing articles in the collection and generating a bibliography file.

 ## Opposite of prior MIT work